llvm/circt/docs/Scheduling.md

 ### Scheduling

 Before we attempt to schedule, we invoke the `check()` method, which ensures that the constructed instance is complete and valid.
 For example, the check would capture if we had forgot to set an operator type's latency.
-We dump the instance to visualize the depedence graph.
+We dump the instance to visualize the dependence graph.

 ```c++
 auto checkRes = prob.check();